|

 on BMG North America under that name in 1992.
 But due to some

-"The way you want me" on the same label in 1993.
-Years
+single "The way you want me" on the same label in

-later in 2009 Romani got a deal with Fonte records in Italy
+1993.
+Years later in 2009 Romani got a deal with Fonte records

-and could finally release the album late that same year.
+in Italy and could finally release the album late that same

 The

-CD release in 2010 - includes tracks written and produced by
+album includes tracks written and produced by Romani, Francis

-Romani, Francis and Boothe and was arranged and conducted by
+and Boothe and was arranged and conducted by Romani that also

-flavor but has little to do with the original Change.
-It certainly
+little to do with the original Change.
+It certainly got some

-got some high moments with a few quite appealing tracks but
+high moments with a few quite appealing tracks but it is Patrick

-it is Patrick Boothe's touching voice that really gives the
+Boothe's touching voice that really gives the album the momentum

 Change